 A firm should have effective, up-to-date screening systems appropriate to the nature, size and risk of its business.
 Although screening itself is not a legal requirement, screening new customers and payments against the Consolidated List, and screening existing customers when new names are added to the list, helps to ensure that firms will not breach the sanctions regime.
-(Some firms may, for a variety of reasons, continue to retain customers who are listed under UK sanctions: this is permitted if the Asset Freezing Unit has granted a licence.)
+(Some firms may knowingly continue to retain customers who are listed under UK sanctions: this is permitted if the Asset Freezing Unit has granted a licence.)